September 19th 2021

 If you’re a patient at Dr Rangan Chatterjee’s surgery, you might not present with an obvious stress issue.
 But chances are your IBS, your anxiety, insomnia, low libido or perimenopausal symptoms will have stress at their root.
 “As a GP, 80, per cent of what I see every single day is in some way related to stress,” Dr Chatterjee tells us.

-His latest book The Stress Solution the 4 Steps to Reset Your Body, Mind, Relationships and Purpose examines the causes and symptoms of stress and provides some eminently doable lifestyle tweaks to work into everyday life.
+His book The Stress Solution the 4 Steps to Reset Your Body, Mind, Relationships and Purpose examines the causes and symptoms of stress and provides some eminently doable lifestyle tweaks to work into everyday life.
 His approach focuses on bringing your overall stress levels down incrementally via a toolbox of techniques.
 Applied throughout the day, they are designed to keep you below your personal stress threshold, where problems begin, as he explains in the video.

 Being a GP, Dr Chatterjee is a realist and bases his advice on what he has seen working in his practice and in his own life.
 He knows, for example, you're probably not going to give up caffeine entirely but keeping it to before 12 noon is likely to give you a better night’s sleep and stop you reaching for the caffeine and sugar the next day because you're tired.